Using a solid mirror

 likely to have astigmatism ground and polished into them.
 The

-largest red flag statement a consumer can ever hear is that a
+largest red flag statement a buyer can ever hear is that a mirror

-world and statements like this persist because consumers did
+world and statements like this persist because buyers have not

 The argument that these fundamental,